Role

 Recommendations from friends are preferred over Netflix’s suggestions, as users trust their friends' taste and enjoy discussing mutually watched shows.

-Based off of the user persona, Rachel, a customer journey map was used to illustrate a user's thoughts and emotions, highlight pain points, and opportunities for improvement along the Netflix customer journey.
+The key insights from research were then used to develop a user persona and a customer journey map, which were used to illustrate a user's thoughts and emotions, highlight pain points, and opportunities for improvement along the Netflix customer journey.

 Feature Prioritization

-Next, I prioritized feature development based on user testing insights, ultimately focusing on enhancing content recommendation and social interaction within the app.
+Next, I prioritized feature development based on user insights, ultimately focusing on enhancing content recommendation and social interaction within the app.
+Additionally, I drafted a user flow for recommending content to a friend to help map out necessary key screens.

 Must Have